 (Jeopardy for PowerPoint by Kevin R. Dufendach is licensed under a Creative Commons Attribution 3.0 United States License.)

 Our CHEM145 is offered once every two years: TR 75 min synchronous lectures, F 4 h in-person lab.

 Inorganic chemistry is a branch of synthetic chemistry typified by its focus on compounds composed of elements other than carbon and hydrogen.
 But don’t let that fool you!

-This is the link to the first SLiThEr (Supporting Learning with Interactive Teaching: a Hosted, Engaging Roundtable), presented by Kyle Grice and Hosted by Chip Nataro.
+This is the link to the 22nd SLiThEr (Supporting Learning with Interactive Teaching: a Hosted, Engaging Roundtable), presented by Professors Kate McCusker (Eastern Tennessee State University) and Kyle Grice (DePaul University).
 The SLiThEr was recorded and posted on YouTube (see the web resources link).

 This roundtable discussed the use of the D2L learning management system during the pandemic and moving forward.
 The use of quizzes, forum discussions, awards, and surveys were presented.